-An 'ideal' medieval King was considered to be a 'first amongst equals', a warlord, a maintainer of justice and a promoter of learning and education.
-John I was none of these, which led to the signing of the Magna Carta at Runnymede, in 1215.
-John had lost all the English lands in France (including Normandy), he had introduced a tax called scutage (that allowed Barons to skip military service in return for paying a tax to John) and had fallen out with the Pope over the appointment of Stephen Langton as Archbishop of Canterbury.
+King John was not a successful king.
+He had lost all the English lands in France (including Normandy in 1204), had introduced a tax called scutage (that allowed Barons to skip military service in return for paying a tax to John) and had fallen out with the Pope over the appointment of Stephen Langton as Archbishop of Canterbury.
 John believed he ought to be able to choose who was Archbishop in England.
 John also had 'favourites' rather than listening to the advice of all his Barons.

 Because of his obvious weaknesses, the Barons decided to rebel against John in 1215.
 John agreed to the terms of Magna Carta: that the King should not be able to interfere in religion, that taxes need to be agreed to by the Barons and that all people had the right to a fair trial.
 However, in 1216 John raised an army to fight back against the Barons.
 The Barons gained support from the King of Scotland and King of France.
 When John died in 1216, his 9 year old son Henry became King, and the Barons ran the country for him.
-The main impact of the Magna Carta was that it established the idea that the King could not act, without the agreement of his Barons, or believe (too strongly) in his 'divine right' to rule.